wyatt-howe/1-out-of-n/README.md

 66
 ```

-Note that the latest version expects to get an array of Uint8Array as inputs.
-Please read [example.js](https://github.com/wyatt-howe/1-out-of-n/blob/master/demo/example.js) for a more detailed example or run it with `node demo/example.js`.
+Note that the latest version expects to get an array of Uint8Array as inputs, so if you are working with numbers larger than 8 bits, it is strongly recommended to use the Uint8Array byte array type to represent your number choices.
+Please read [strings/example.js](https://github.com/wyatt-howe/1-out-of-n/blob/master/demo/strings/example.js) for a more detailed example or run it with `node demo/*/example.js`.